enkidevs/curriculum/go/go-introduction/if-statements/if-else.md

 undefined: x
 ```

-This is because the `x` we've created inside the `if` statement is only visible to the scope of that `if`.
-While our second `fmt.Println` that uses the `x` is located outside of the if.
+This is because the `x` created inside the `if` statement is not visible outside of it.

 Instead, we should use an `if..else` statement: